friscoMad/botCommander/README.md

 ## Metadata

-As you probably have noted, through the whole library there are metadata arguments, this may seem a bit strange at first but the library it is designed to configure a stateless parser and then reuse many times even simultaneusly, think of an irc bot receiving commands from several users.
-The metadata object is passed from the parser call to actions and send function to be able to use all the metadata around the text being parsed this could be usefull for time data, from and to information, the channel, etc.
+As you probably have noted, through the whole library there are metadata arguments, this may seem a bit strange at first but the library it is designed to configure a stateless parser and then reuse many times even simultaneously, think of an irc bot receiving commands from several users.
+The metadata object is passed from the parser call to actions and send function to be able to use all the metadata around the text being parsed this could be useful for time data, from and to information, the channel, etc.
 The library does not make use of it or manipulate in any way, you can use it as you need.

 For example using a fictional irc library with `.on()` and `.send()` functions this could be a simple irc bot.